ARM-software/astc-encoder/Docs/Building.md

 Note that optimized release builds are compiled with link-time optimization, which can make profiling more challenging ...

+### Shared Libraries

+We support building the core library as a shared object by setting the CMake option `-DSHAREDLIB=ON` at configure time.

+Note that the command line tool is always statically linked; the shared objects are an extra build output that are not currently used by the command line tool.

 ### Constrained block size builds